 My husband interacts with the Wisconsin Badgers and the Minnesota Vikings.
 He grew up in Minnesota and went to the University of Wisconsin.
 He is an “Apple” guy who owns every computer, phone, iPad, etc. on the planet and has to order the new ones on the first day.
 He shoots photos with his Nikon camera and drives a Jeep (we had one before, sold it and then had to get another one).

 So what if we decided that we would try and make him a Cowboys fan, driving a Subaru with a Windows phone in his hand and Canon on his hip?
 We could slather him with Facebook ads touting the benefits of Subaru, Google Adwords him to death with Windows ads and stream Dallas highlights to him on his phone 24 hours, 7 days a week.
 Do you think that will change his mind or his habits?
 Nope, probably will just annoy him that we were interrupting his fabulous life with things that didn’t add anything and were generally distracting to him.

 You could spend all the money in the world and you wouldn’t change ANYTHING about him (that is why the 18-25 demographic is so highly coveted, but that is a post for another day!)

 So what should you do?
 You can’t spend your way out, you can’t yell your way out, you need a strong social media marketing plan that will allow you to grow a following, send out relevant and interesting content and MAYBE sell stuff.
 Generally your social media marketing should be filling your sales funnel, NOT acting as a salesman!!

 If you would like to find out more, check out our social media marketing services or call us today 727-415-9165!

 Incoming search terms:

-- people dont want to interact with brands
+- why we dont want to interact with people